Badge photo

 • Convert the date_time column in train from an object to a datetime value.
 This makes it easier to work with as a date.

-• Extract the year and month from from date_time, and assign them to their own columns.
+• Extract the year and month from the date_time column, and assign them to their own columns.

 train["date_time"] = pd.to_datetime(train["date_time"])